wp-plugins/itunes-affiliate-pro/readme.txt

 1. Visit the `iTunes Affiliate Pro Options` page under settings and add the necessary information.

 == Changelog ==

+= 1.3 =
+* Added support for all iTunes objects.
+* Added support for international affiliates.

 = 1.2 =
 * Removed extra spaces in plugin that broke RSS feeds.